SunnysideAaron/wetesa-1/docs/Decision Records/Architecture/ADR-1002 Mircro-services.md

 Micro-services add complexity and are very costly in developer time and support.
 They are easy to implement poorly.

+Micro-services are an organizational solution not a technical solution.

 ## Consequences